ScopeLift/fakerdao/README.md

 ## Kovan Deployment

-This project is deployed on the Kovan test network.
+This project is deployed on the Kovan test network at `0xBbb73EC8520c8D5cB1047635007C08bcE13A6Af0`.
-The Maker Kovan addresses can be found in `abi/addresses.json`, and were sourced from the Maker [changelog](https://changelog.makerdao.com/releases/kovan/1.0.3/contracts.json).
+All required Maker Kovan addresses can be found in `abi/addresses.json`, and were sourced from the Maker [changelog](https://changelog.makerdao.com/releases/kovan/1.0.3/contracts.json).
-The Faker contract can be found on Kovan at `0xde61938000ff6c94A66245c037D2FB48992D591d`.

 To interact with this contract as a depositor, you will need MKR.
 To get this: